 Chickee sites are located along waterways and bays where dry land is inaccessible for camping.
 Comprised of elevated wooden platforms with roofs, chickees give campers a unique experience of camping above the water surface.
-Chickees have the smallest group size limit of 6 people.
+Chickee platforms are 10 ft by 12 ft and are built to hold a limit of 6 people or 1 group per platform.
+All of a group's tents must fit on one reserved platform.
 A portable toilet is provided at each chickee.
 Campfires are not allowed.
 There are 17 chickee sites in Everglades National Park, twelve of which are double-chickees.

 Ground sites are located along interior bays and rivers, typically on mounds of earth a few feet above the surrounding mangroves.
 Ground sites can accommodate larger groups and can hold multiple parties.
 Campfires, as well as wood, charcoal, and coal-fueled grills and stoves are not permitted, so the use of gas grills or gas stoves is required.
 There are 13 ground sites in Everglades National Park.

 Beach sites are located on the coast and provide opportunities for camping on the sand along the shoreline.
 Coastal breeze during ideal conditions makes insects scarce at times.
 Beach sites are the only type of campsite in wilderness where campfires are allowed, but fires must be built below storm surge line.
 There are 15 beach sites in Everglades National Park.